jpcrowther-cloud/midi-command-studio-docs/docs/controller-compatibility.md

 HUI is not currently supported.
 MMC transport data is only minimally supported; simple commands such as play/stop, and sometimes record, may be usable depending on how the device is configured.

+## Behringer X-Touch Notes

+Behringer X-Touch One has a native profile in MIDI Command Studio.

+- For Native protocol, set the X-Touch One hardware to `MIDI` mode.
+- For MCU protocol, set the X-Touch One hardware to `MC Std`.
+- In X-Touch One MCU mode, the CH1-CH8 channel buttons switch which channel strip the fader, pan encoder, Mute, Solo, and Rec controls belong to.
+- This lets one physical fader, one pan encoder, and the Mute/Solo/Rec buttons work across up to 8 channel-specific mappings in the same preset.
+- In `Single fader` MCU layout, the CH1-CH8 channel buttons are reserved for channel selection and cannot be mapped as normal controls.

+For Behringer X-Touch and other 8/9-fader MCU-style surfaces, use MCU mode for LCD and motorized fader feedback, then choose the `Multi fader` MCU layout in device feedback settings.

 ## MIDI Thru

 MIDI Thru requires a virtual MIDI port.
 When enabled, mapped controls trigger MIDI Command Studio actions and unmapped MIDI messages are sent to the virtual MIDI Thru port.